reengo/reengo.github.com/_posts/2015-08-13-rise-of-the-tomb-raider.md

 <iframe width="100%" height="480" src="https://www.youtube.com/embed/y31ifuSjanw" frameborder="0" allowfullscreen></iframe>

-These days, watching game trailers innevitably makes you amazed on how the level of realism has improved over the years.
-If you are a 90's kid and you are used to seeing Lara Croft in polygons with sharp edges before, you will consider this the definition of NEXT GEN Visuals!
+These days, watching game trailers innevitably makes amazes you.
+How the level of realism has improved over the years, how close to like-like these games are now.
+If you are a 90's kid and you are used to seeing Lara Croft in polygons with sharp edges, you will definitely consider this as 'NEXT GEN' Visuals!

 Amazing, AMAZING graphics...
-Physics has been more realistic than the first reboot on PS3 and the story seems to be more interesting and engaging.
-Have you noticed any difference between in-game graphics and cutsceens?
+Physics have been more realistic than the first reboot on PS3 and the story seems to be more interesting and engaging as well.
+Having the same 'travel the world and raid tombs' kinda story.
+And have you noticed any difference between in-game graphics and cutsceens?
 THERE IS NONE! cinematics and gameplay are smoothly transitioned without delay.
 For most gamers that are used to playing the most recent games on X-Box One and PS4, this may be a common thing, but Its just plain gorgeous.

 Release Date is set on November 10, 2015 on X-Box One.
 No confirmation for a PS4 Release yet but rumors state that there will be...
 I mean why not?